acdalal/user-friendly-networks/README.md

 - BackgroundReading: PDFs and citation information for the relevant background literature

+- MeetingNotes: Records of our research team meetings: discussion, to dos, etc.

 - Publications: Posters and papers we've published coming out of this work.
 Note that papers in progress are on Overleaf.

+Our Project board contains the current tasks in progress.

 ## Who's here
 - Advisor and repo maintainer: Amy Csizmar Dalal